voken1/docs/guide/voken_sale.rst

 ..
 NOTE::

-   Set `gas limit` to `300,000`, the rest will be returned automatically.
+   Set `gas limit` greater than `300,000`, the rest will be returned automatically.

 Send 1,001 Vokens to register